 We have a legal duty to report our gender pay gap information every year.
 We have decided to also publish our disability and ethnicity pay gaps.

-Pay gaps are reported as a percentage.
-This represents the gap between the group being looked at and the average hourly pay for everyone in the organisation.
+The pay gaps are reported as a percentage.
+This percentage is the difference between the earnings of men and women across the organisation.

 The table below shows our gender pay gap from 2019 onwards.